dario-cruz/dariocruz.dev/docs/02-HomeLab/01-Building a Cyber Home Lab.md

 ## So What's Next?

 That's a good question.
 So my plan is to follow all the the domains of the Security+ and also the SC-300 from Microsoft, both of which are certifications that I currently hold.
 Applying the learning I have done to hands on projects.
-I am specifically excited to tackle a PKI project as the topic interested me while I was studying for the Security+ SY0-701.
+I am specifically excited to tackle a PKI project as the topic interested me while I was studying for the Security+ SY0-701. *Update December 2024: Security+ Certification has been obtained.*

 ### Active Directory Labs

 Since starting my learning for the Hack The Box CDSA, I have completed the module, Windows Attack & Defense which hosts a large amount of information about attacks that target Active Directory.

+### Qualys Vulnerability Management

+At my current organization, we are implementing Qualys for endpoint vulnerability management.
+So., it would make sense to learn the platform and how to deploy scanning on end-points.